moonbuggy/docker-dnsmasq-updater/README.md

 *   [Links](#links)

 ## Rationale
-If you have a LAN with your router using dnsmasq for local DNS you may find yourself frequently updating a hosts file as you add or remove Docker containers.
-The currently available options for automating this typically require you to put Docker containers in a subdomain (e.g. \*.docker.local) and/or, if you want to keep the containers in the top level domain (e.g.
+If you have a LAN with your router using _dnsmasq_ for local DNS you may find yourself frequently updating a hosts file as you add or remove Docker containers.
-\*.local), installing a full-fledged name server on the router and syncing it with the same in a container on the Docker host.
+The currently available options for automating this typically require you to put Docker containers in a subdomain (e.g. \*.docker.local) and/or, if you want to keep the containers in the top level domain (e.g. \*.local), installing a full-fledged name server on the router and syncing it with the same in a container on the Docker host.

-Docker Dnsmasq Updater allows host names to be added or removed automatically without added complexity or resource demands on the router.
-It can be run as a standalone script on the Docker host or in a container, it only needs access to the Docker socket and SSH access to the router (or any device providing local DNS with a hosts file).
+Docker Dnsmasq Updater allows hostnames to be added or removed automatically without added complexity or resource demands on the router.
+It can be run as a standalone script or in a container, it only needs access to the Docker socket and SSH access to the router (or any device providing local DNS with a hosts file).

-This script has been built with an [AsusWRT-Merlin][]/[Entware][] router in mind, but should work with any device running dnsmasq or using a hosts file.
+This script has been built with an [AsusWRT-Merlin][]/[Entware][] router in mind, but should work with any device running _dnsmasq_ or using a hosts file.

 ## What It Does
--   Runs on the Docker host OR in a container
+-   Runs on the Docker host OR in a container OR anywhere (in manager mode)
 -   On load, scans all running containers for a `dnsmasq.updater.enable` label
 -   Optionally, on load, scans a specified Docker network for running containers
 -   After loading, monitors the Docker socket for containers starting/stopping and optionally connecting/disconnecting to a specified Docker network
 -   Finds any hostnames for containers meeting criteria
--   Writes a remote hosts file
+-   Writes a hosts file
--   Restarts a remote dnsmasq server
+-   Restarts a _dnsmasq_ daemon

-Currently the updater is built for a standalone Docker host, generally only working with a single host IP (with the exception of `extra_hosts`).

 ## Usage
+### Standalone/Manager
 ```
-usage: dnsmasq_updater.py [-h] [-c FILE] [--debug] [-i IP] [-d DOMAIN] [-w]
+usage: dnsmasq_updater.py [-h] [-c FILE] [--debug] [--ready_fd INT]
+                          [--standalone | --manager] [-D SOCKET] [-n NETWORK] [-i IP]
+                          [-d DOMAIN] [-w] [--remote | --local] [-f FILE]
-                          [-D SOCKET] [-n NETWORK] [-s SERVER] [-P PORT] [-l USERNAME]
+                          [-r COMMAND] [-t SECONDS] [-s SERVER] [-P PORT]
-                          [-k FILE] [-p PASSWORD] [-f FILE] [-r COMMAND] [-t SECONDS]
+                          [-l USERNAME] [-k FILE] [-p PASSWORD] [--api_port PORT]
-                          [--ready_fd INT]
+                          [--api_key KEY]

 Docker Dnsmasq Updater

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -c FILE, --config_file FILE
                         external configuration file
   --debug               turn on debug messaging
+  --ready_fd INT        set to an integer to enable signalling readiness by writing
+                        a new line to that integer file descriptor

+Mode:
+  --standalone          running on a standalone Docker host (default)
+  --manager             bring up the API and run as the manager for multiple
+                        Docker nodes

+Docker:
+  -D SOCKET, --docker_socket SOCKET
+                        path to the docker socket (default:
+                        'unix://var/run/docker.sock')
+  -n NETWORK, --network NETWORK
+                        Docker network to monitor

+DNS:
-  -i IP, --ip IP        IP for the DNS record
+  -i IP, --ip IP        default IP for the DNS records
   -d DOMAIN, --domain DOMAIN
                         domain/zone for the DNS record (default: 'docker')
   -w, --prepend_www     add 'www' subdomains for all hostnames

-  -D SOCKET, --docker_socket SOCKET
+hosts file:
+  --remote              write to a remote hosts file, via SSH (default)
+  --local               write to a local hosts file
+  -f FILE, --file FILE  the hosts file (including path) to write
+  -r COMMAND, --restart_cmd COMMAND
+                        the dnsmasq restart command to execute
+  -t SECONDS, --delay SECONDS
-                        path to the docker socket (default: 'unix://var/run/docker.sock')
+                        delay for writes to the hosts file (default: '10')

-  -n NETWORK, --network NETWORK
-                        Docker network to monitor
+Remote hosts file (needed by --remote):
   -s SERVER, --server SERVER
                         dnsmasq server address
   -P PORT, --port PORT  port for SSH on the dnsmasq server (default: '22')